How to properly set a healthy diet? Learn the basics to achieve your goal

 - Mineral substances: magnesium, zinc, calcium, iron, selenium

 Now it's time to think about everything you've read above.
 What is your current diet?
 Do you need to make big changes or have you just confirmed that you are eating healthy and balanced?
 Is your diet set correctly in relation to the goal you have set?
 You have all the basic information to know how to create a healthy and tasty meal yourself, and thus take the first step towards your better and stronger self.
 But more important is the mindset, staying positive and knowing why you want to make a change and looking forward to it.
-We believe in you, come enjoy your 21-day challenge!
 We're keeping our fingers crossed for you.